-What is breast augmentation?
+What is breast enlargement surgery?

-How is breast augmentation performed?
+How is breast enlargement surgery performed?

 Breast augmentation in Perth is performed in an accredited hospital as a day case or alternatively with a short hospital stay.
 You should discuss the details of your recovery with your surgeon.

 As part of your procedure, your breast implants will be registered with the Australian Breast Device Registry – a nationwide Australian Government initiative established to monitor the safety and quality of procedures involving breast implants.
 Participation in the Registry is at no cost to the patient.

 Are there any risks and complications of breast enlargement surgery?

 All plastic, cosmetic and reconstructive surgical procedures come with risks and potential complications.
 To ensure successful surgery, it is crucial to understand and minimise these risks.
 Whilst all measures are taken to mitigate risks, some risks are unavoidable.

 All information on this page is general in nature – your Specialist Plastic Surgeon will discuss the specific risks and complications pertinent to your individual surgical procedure during your consultation.
 General risks for surgery are listed here.